 N.B: This post is the third and final post in a series on VR metaphysics; the entries comment upon a metaphysical stand towards VR technology.
-The entries are based upon an essay that was written for a doctoral course on the philosophy and ethics of the social sciences.
-The two previous post that precedes this one, are linked here: 1) “On Mediums of Abstraction and Transparency“, and 2) “Heidegger’s Virtual Reality“.
+The two previous posts that precede this one, are linked here: 1) “On Mediums of Abstraction and Transparency“, and 2) “Heidegger’s Virtual Reality“.

 3 / 3

 Now that we have arrived at the final post of the series, it is time to revisit our initial problem of Virtual Reality and Authenticity.
 Initially, we introduced our problem as the abstracting tendencies of Information Technology, and the unique position of VR technology in this case, as it abstracts all the while displaying a high degree of transparency and coherency with the real world – while simultaneously hiding the real world as much as possible.
 We wanted to ask whether this was indeed a real problem, and if the technology could in effect distance ourselves from the reality of the world, and thus distance ourself from truth, or an authentic living.

 After reviewing Heidegger’s essay “The Question Concerning Technology”, we noticed several questions that we could use in our existential approach to our technology critique.
 Following the lines of Heidegger, we could say that we could have a free relationship towards VR when we know what it is.
 We can for instance ask whether we can see any “Enframing” tendencies of VR technologies.